 There are several glands around the eyelid that drain through ducts onto the eyelashes.
 If something clogs a duct, that drainage can't happen and the gland gets backed up.
 It becomes swollen and inflamed, causing a stye.

 The best way to avoid getting styes is to keep your hands clean.
-When we rub our eyes we spread whatever germs and bacteria that's on our hands to our eyes.
+When we rub our eyes we spread whatever germs and bacteria that are on our hands to our eyes.
 Other tips include:

-- Replace eye liner and mascara every 3-4 months.
+- Replace eyeliner and mascara every three to four months.